GlobalSport/state-decorator/README.md

 ## Persist state on unmount

-When the StateDecorator is unmounted, the **onUnmount** property is called with the current state as parameter.
+When the StateDecorator is unmounted, the **onUnmount** property is called with the current state and props as parameter.

 ```typescript
 export default class Container extends React.Component {